-Attend an upcoming workshop or schedule a consultation to learn more about teaching online, using Zoom, or Canvas.
+Attend an upcoming workshop or schedule a consultation to learn more about teaching in a HyFlex-enabled classrooms.

 The University of Florida encourages faculty to plan instructional activities to ensure continuity of education in situations that may require moving classroom instruction online.